estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	ORG	Cofidise	2	nmod
+1	ORG	Kaiserslauterni	2	nmod

-2	OTHER	meeskonna	3	nmod
+2	OTHER	rootslasest	3	nmod

-3	OTHER	liige	0	root
+3	OTHER	legionäri	0	root

-4	OTHER	Janek	3	appos
+4	OTHER	Jörgen	3	appos

-5	OTHER	Tombak	4	flat
+5	OTHER	Pettersoni	4	flat

 has_ner: True